faantam/pulse-docker/README.md

 If you want to use the path-based database scheme, then edit the `~/pulse-docker/.env` file.
 Change the line that says `EL_EXTRAS=` to `EL_EXTRAS=--state.scheme=path`.

 To start syncing, run `./ethd up`.
 This will take at least eight hours.
-You can check the status by going to [Grafana](https://github.com/faantam/pulse-docker/tree/main?tab=readme-ov-file#connecting-to-local-grafana) or checking the docker logs.
+You can check the status by going to [Grafana](https://github.com/faantam/pulse-docker/tree/main?tab=readme-ov-file#connecting-to-local-grafana) or checking the Docker logs.

 To see the full list of commands, run `./ethd -h`